Top 10 Misunderstood Songs

 7. Mr. Tambourine Man – Bob Dylan

-This signature song of the sixties isn’t really about some happy hippy playing his tambourine – it’s actually an ode to a drug dealer who provides the means for Dylan to hallucinate and be high.
+This signature song of the sixties isn’t really about some happy hippie playing his tambourine – it’s actually an ode to a drug dealer who provides the means for Dylan to hallucinate and be high.
 As penning overt songs about narcotics was illegal in the 60s, this happy ditty hid the meaning with lines like “Take me disappearing through the smoke rings of my mind…” and “My senses have been stripped, My hands can’t feel to grip”.

 6. Dancing with Myself – Billy Idol

 While hundreds of teens crooned to this classic 80s hit in the discos, hundreds of others sniggered at the covert meaning to the tune.
-With lyrics such as “With the mirror reflection, I’m dancing with myself” and “When there’s no-one else in sight,
+With lyrics such as “With the mirror reflection, I’m dancing with myself” and “When there’s no-one else in sight, In the crowded lonely night”, it’s a wonder no one realized sooner.
+Billy belatedly protested to this interpretation, however, saying the track was about Japanese night clubbers watching themselves dance in space-enhancing mirrors.
+Yeah, right!

 5. Turning Japanese – The Vapors

 While we’re on the subject, this nu-wave Brit pop band were also accused of releasing a song about self love.
 Many people thought the lyrics “I’ve got your picture, I’ve got your picture, I’d like a million of you all to myself” were referring to a love-sick teen alone in his room, comforting himself, so to speak.
 The “Turning Japanese” part of the song allegedly refers to the face one pulls when in the throes of personal passion.
 But in truth the lyrics really refer to someone who lost their girlfriend and is going crazy and turning into something they didn’t expect…like turning Japanese.
 See the video if you disagree.
-This comes from the bad itself.
+This comes from the band itself.

 4. Harder To Breathe – Maroon 5